firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-52/2018-02-20-the-secret-lives-of-the-nine-negro-teeth-of-george-washington.md

 ---
 layout: story
+category: short story
+issue: 52, February 2018
+issue-cover: issue-52-cover.png
+issue-buy-link:
 title: The Secret Lives of the Nine Negro Teeth of George Washington
+subtitle:
-author: Phenderson Djèlí Clark
+author: phenderson-djeli-clark
+author-2:
+author-3:
-editor: Julia Rios
+editor: julia-rios
-selected: Brian J. White
+illustrator:
+copyeditor:
+selector: brian-j-white
+translator:
+narrator:
+letterer:
 date: 2018-02-20 00:00:01 -0500
-category: short story
 permalink: the-secret-lives-of-the-nine-negro-teeth-of-george-washington
-published: true
+audiourl:
 teaser: "When he wore that tooth, George Washington complained of hearing the heavy fall of a hammer on an anvil day and night.
 He ordered all iron making stopped at Mount Vernon."
 art: the-secret-lives-of-the-nine-negro-teeth-of-george-washington.jpg
-caption: "Nine ethereal Black people stand in defiance, surrounded by creepy dentures and luminous orbs."
+artcaption: "Nine ethereal Black people stand in defiance, surrounded by creepy dentures and luminous orbs."
-artist: Odera Igbokwe
-author-img: phenderson-djeli-clark.jpg
-author-bio: |
-  Phenderson Djèlí Clark is a historian and occasional speculative fiction writer.
-His short SFF stories have appeared in such online literary spaces as _Daily Science Fiction_, _Heroic Fantasy Quarterly_, _Fantasy-Magazine_, _Tor.com_ and several print anthologies including _Griots_, _Hidden Youth_ and most recently _Clockwork Cairo_.
-You can read his ramblings on SFF, history, diversity and more at his blog [The Disgruntled Haradrim](https://pdjeliclark.wordpress.com).
-He also tweets stuff: [@pdjeliclark](https://twitter.com/pdjeliclark).
+translated:
+language:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
+published: true
 ---

 > “By Cash pd Negroes for 9 Teeth on Acct of Dr. Lemoire” –Lund Washington, Mount Vernon plantation, Account Book dated 1784.

 The first Negro tooth purchased for George Washington came from a blacksmith, who died that very year at Mount Vernon of the flux.
 The art of the blacksmith had been in his blood—passed down from ancestral spirits who had come seeking their descendants across the sea.
 Back in what the elder slaves called Africy, he had heard, blacksmiths were revered men who drew iron from the earth and worked it with fire and magic: crafting spears so wondrous they could pierce the sky and swords with beauty enough to rend mountains.
 Here, in this Colony of Virginia, he had been set to shape crueler things: collars to fasten about bowed necks, shackles to ensnare tired limbs, and muzzles to silence men like beasts.
 But blacksmiths know the secret language of iron, and he beseeched his creations to bind the spirits of their wielders—as surely as they bound flesh.
 For the blacksmith understood what masters had chosen to forget: when you make a man or woman a slave you enslave yourself in turn.
 And the souls of those who made thralls of others would never know rest—in this life, or the next.